A Particle-in-cell Method for Plasmas with a Generalized Momentum Formulation, Part I: Model Formulation: Development of a New PIC Method

+In a particle method, the charge density and current density are defined as linear combinations of Dirac distributions.
+For example, in the non-relativistic limit, these take the form

+In the above equations, $q_p$, $\mathbf{x}_p$, and $\mathbf{v}_p$ denote the charge, position, and velocity, respectively, of a particle whose label is $p$.
+In defining things this way, we have dropped the reference to the species altogether, since each particle can be thought of as its own entity.

 An essential feature of PIC methods is that the simulation particles are not physical particles.
 Instead, they represent a collection of particles sampled from an underlying probability distribution function.
-For this reason, they are often called super-particles or macro-particles.
-It is important to note that the motion of the physical particles that comprise a given macro-particle are not tracked during a simulation.
-The particular ``size" of this sample is reflected in the weight associated with a given macro-particle $w_{mp}$, which can be calculated as
+For this reason, they are often called \textit{simulation particles} or \textit{macroparticles}.
+It is important to note that the motion of the physical particles (which comprise a given macroparticle) is not tracked during a simulation.
+The particular ``size" of this sample is reflected in the weight associated with a given macroparticle $w_{mp}$, which can be calculated as

 Here, we use $N_{\text{real}}$ to denote the number of physical particles contained within a simulation domain and $N_{\text{simulation}}$ to be the number of simulation particles.
 The calculation of $N_{\text{real}}$ is problem dependent, but can be expressed in terms of the average macroscopic number density $\bar{n}$ that describes the plasma and a volume that is associated with either the domain or beam being considered.
 Once the weight for each particle is calculated, it can be absorbed into properties of the particle species, such as the charge, so that $ w_{mp} q_{i}$ can be shortened to $q_{i}$.